Semaglutide Weight Loss Therapy

 Wegovy

-There is also Rybelsus, an oral semaglutide tablet approved for Type 2 diabetes, though it is not typically used for weight loss due to lower bioavailability compared to the injectable form.
+There is also Rybelsus, an oral semaglutide tablet approved for Type 2 diabetes, though not typically used for weight loss due to lower bioavailability.
+At Rewind Anti-Aging, we work with compounded semaglutide formulations prescribed specifically for weight management.

 Dosing and Titration Schedule